 - 2008 Moralische Politik oder politische Moral?
 Eine Analyse aktueller Debatten zur internationalen Gerechtigkeit.
 Frankfurt/Main: Campus, 2008.* [Moral Politics or Political Morality?
 Analyzing Contemporary Debates on Global Justice] Link.
 Reviewed in: ZPol: Zeitschrift für Politikwissenschaft (12/3/2008) PDF, Die Furche (3/5/2009) PDF, Die Presse (Spectrum) (3/20/2009) PDF, Das Argument 52, no. 1 (2010): 113.

 Peer-Reviewed Journal Articles

-- 2016 “Unhinged Frames: Assessing Thought Experiments in Normative Political Theory.”
-British Journal of Political Science, forthcoming 2016.
+- 2017 “Unhinged Frames: Assessing Thought Experiments in Normative Political Theory.”
+Online first in British Journal of Political Science.
 Pre-Print/Pre-Proofread.

 - 2016 “A Pragmatist Defence of the Ban on Torture: From Moral Absolutes to Constitutive Rules of Reasoning.”
 Political Studies 64, no. 3 (2016): 765–81.
 Pre-Print/Pre-Proofread.